antonhalim/d3-bar-chart-bk-002-public/README.md

   * [2012 Electoral Map](http://elections.nytimes.com/2012/ratings/electoral-map)

 ### Testing Suite
 * This lab relies on PhantomCSS for testing.
+PhantomCSS takes a picture of the bar-chart div and compares it to a picture of the completed bar chart.
+If the pictures are somewhat similar, it then reports back about the percentage of difference.
+Screenshots are saved to the `screenshots` folder and failures are saved to the `failures` folder.
+Comparision images have `diff` in their name with differences displayed in pink.
+If you want to learn more about PhantomCSS, check out its [repo](https://github.com/Huddle/PhantomCSS).
-All the code being tested, along with the testing file, can be found in the folder `bar-chart`.
+* All the code being tested, along with the testing file, can be found in the folder `bar-chart`.
 All other folders are for the testing framework.
 Write your JavaScript code in `bar-chart/chart.js` and alter HTML in `bar-chart/index.html`.
-If you're curious about PhantomCSS, check out its [ repo](https://github.com/Huddle/PhantomCSS).
 * Run `brew install casperjs --devel` from your terminal.
 PhantomCSS relies on CasperJS.
 Check out the [CasperJS docs](http://casperjs.org/) for more info.
-* To run the tests, from the main folder `d3-bar-chart`, enter `casperjs test bar-chart/testsuite.js`.
+* To run the tests you must be in the main folder `d3-bar-chart`.
+In the terminal, enter `casperjs test bar-chart/testsuite.js`.

 ### Getting Started
 * To know how to scale each bar in the barchart, you need to find the maximum length of a bar.
 In the `bar-chart/chart.js` file, make a new variable called `maxValue`.
 This variable will be equal to the maximum value in `election`.
 Though you could easily hardcode this value, it would be good practice to interate through the array to find the highest value.